matthewc0913/sep10-freedom-project/blog/entry02.md

 Now I can feel like I can focus on one class at a time with this trick.

 ### How to Google
-When I Googled _software in sports_, I don't want to look at 1.5 billion results especially when some results I have already seen or results that have nothing to do with technology or sports.
-That is why I have learned that the hyphen (**-**)
+When I Googled _software in sports_, I don't want to look at 1.5 billion results especially the results I have already seen or the results that have nothing to do with technology or sports.
+That is why I have learned that the hyphen (**-**) tells Google that you do not want pages that contain this word to appear in your results.
+So I have been use the hyphen in my google searches to help me filter my google searches.

 ## Next Steps
 I look forward to what comes next!